 For Presentation Success, ask this critical question

 © George Torok is the Speech Coach for Executives.
-He coaches business leaders to deliver million-dollar presentations.
+He coaches business leaders to deliver Superior Presentations.
 He trains sales teams to deliver successful sales presentations.